JHWELCHDESIGNS

-In the Seattle area, Ms. Welch has worked with ACT Theatre, Intiman Theatre, Village Theatre, Seattle Shakespeare Company, Book-It Repertory Theatre, Seattle Opera, The Seagull Project, 5th Avenue Theatre, ArtsWest Playhouse, Seattle Public Theatre, Washington Ensemble Theatre, Ghost Light Theatricals, 14/48, Centerstage Theatre, Live Girls Theatre, and others.
+In the Seattle area, Ms. Welch has designed with ACT Theatre, Intiman Theatre, Village Theatre, Seattle Children's Theatre, The 5th Avenue Theatre, Seattle Shakespeare Company, Book-It Repertory Theatre, Seattle Opera, The Seagull Project, ArtsWest Playhouse, Seattle Public Theatre, Washington Ensemble Theatre, Ghost Light Theatricals, 14/48, Centerstage Theatre, Live Girls Theatre, and numerous others.
 She is a founding member of Handwritten Productions and was their resident scenic designer from 2010-2013.

 She is a member of United Scenic Artists Local 829.

-Ms. Welch is a guest lecturer at the University of Washington, teaching undergraduate theatrical design.
-She has also taught scenic design as a guest faculty member at Pacific Lutheran University.
+Ms. Welch has been a guest lecturer at the University of Washington, her alma mater.
+She has also taught scenic design as a guest faculty member at Pacific Lutheran University, and other institutions.

 Welch's ongoing work with Verlane & McCann Present was seen in the burlesque productions Land of the Sweets and Through the Looking Glass.

-Welch's 2018-2019 season featured heavy involvement with Seattle Shakespeare Company designing scenery for 3/5th of their season (Arms and the Man, She Stoops to Conquer, and As You Like It).
+2019-2018: Welch's season featured heavy involvement with Seattle Shakespeare Company designing scenery for 3/5th of their season (Arms and the Man, She Stoops to Conquer, and As You Like It).
 She worked on two productions under the direction of ACT's artistic director John Langs (Skylight at ACT, Uncle Vanya with The Seagull Project).
 She returned to Seattle Opera (The Odyssey), Book-It Repertory Theatre (My Antonia), and Seattle Public Theatre (designing the world premier of Fire Season, by Aurin Squire, the winning script of the Emerald Prize, directed by Kelly Kitchens).
-Her season concludes at ACT with Pass Over, directed by Tim Bond.

 Her design for Skylight was nominated for the 2019 Gregory Award: Excellence in Scenic Design.